attdevsupport/att-html5-sdk/sdk/doc_src/guides/sample_app_test/README.md

 ##OAuth
 Device Capabilities and In-App Messaging require users to authorize your app via an OAuth consent.
 The SDK facilitates this process by presenting the user with the AT&T API Platform access page, capturing their authorization code, requesting and storing the user’s access token.
 The user needs to authorize consent only once per session.

 A user accessing In-App Messaging features will be presented with a Consent Request screen requesting app authorization to an AT&T wireless number or account.
 Device Capabilities uses OAuth authentication but it will not show a consent screen.
 The authorization is performed automatically if you are on the AT&T network.

 (**) The authentication pages shown below are from AT&T servers, not the SDK.
 The UI may be updated and slightly different from the screenshots below.

-There are several authentication methods you may use, but the easiest and fastest method is using an AT&T device with an active wireless number, and send an authorization password to AT&T’s short code:
+There are several authentication methods you can use, but the easiest and fastest method is using an AT&T device with an active wireless number to send an authorization password to the AT&T short code:

 ![Oauth](resources/images/sample_apps_screens/oauth-one.png)